top of page

 Which Fish is Used for Lakerda?

-When it comes to Lakerda, only one name comes to mind: Torik (Large Atlantic Bonito).
-As the elder sibling of the standard bonito, the Torik is the ideal fish for Lakerda due to its high fat content and firm flesh.
-While standard bonito can be used, capturing that "melt-in-your-mouth, buttery" texture requires the Torik caught during its peak season.
+When it comes to Lakerda, only one name truly matters: Torik (Large Atlantic Bonito).
+According to official fish classifications, the Torik—the larger sibling of the standard bonito—is the ideal fish for Lakerda due to its high fat content and firm flesh.
+While standard bonito (Palamut) can be used, capturing that "buttery, melt-in-your-mouth" texture requires the Torik caught during its peak season.

 A Story of Patience: How is Lakerda Prepared?